Dynamic Performance Alignment

 Mastering KPI Scorecards: Driving Performance and Aligning Objectives

-It goes without say that performance measurement and management are crucial for success.
+It goes without saying that performance measurement and management are crucial for success.
 Key Performance Indicators (KPIs) are one of the tools for evaluating progress towards strategic goals, driving continuous improvement, and increasing organizational alignment.

 What is a KPI Scorecard?